-Election on plea of guilty
+84 Election on plea of guilty

-- 84.(1) If the child enters a plea of guilty during the committal proceeding, the court must explain to the child and any parent of the child who is present the child's right of election mentioned in subsection (2). - (2) The child may elect- - (a) to be committed for sentence before a court of competent jurisdiction; or - (b) to be sentenced by the Childrens Court magistrate. - (3) The court must then ask the child whether the child consents to being sentenced by the Childrens Court magistrate.
+(1) If the child enters a plea of guilty during the committal proceeding, the court must explain to the child and any parent of the child who is present the child's right of election mentioned in subsection (2).

+- (a) to be committed for sentence before a court of competent jurisdiction; or - (b) to be sentenced by the Childrens Court magistrate.

+(3) The court must then ask the child whether the child consents to being sentenced by the Childrens Court magistrate.